 Our two leading projects are Panini that is a capsule-oriented programming language designed to simplify concurrent programming, and Boa that is a domain-specific language and an infrastructure for mining software repositories.

-Our research meetings are in 105 Atanasoff Hall on Mondays from 1-2pm.
+Our research meetings are in 216 Atanasoff Hall on Wednesdays from 2-5:30pm.

 Research and Educational Projects